Find Social Sciences Facts & Encyclopedias

 Contains 30,000 digital images of paintings, sculpture and architecture, as well as archaeological sites.

 With a team of over 250 statisticians, database experts, analysts, and editors, Statista provides users with an innovative and intuitive tool for researching quantitative data, statistics and related information.

-Provides a searchable online collection of books, images, documents, scholarly essays, commentaries, and bibliographies that document women's activism in American public life.
+Provides a searchable online collection of books, images, documents, scholarly essays, commentaries, and bibliographies that document 400 years of women's activism in American public life.

 This CIA online publication provides information about countries throughout the world.
 Information includes maps, flags, statistics, history, culture, economy, etc.